Realty and Building

 Our presentation also took a close look at how plans for Chicago’s civic and governmental buildings have changed and evolved over the years.
 We discussed how some city leaders and leading institutions, including retailer Carson Pirie Scott, were nearly obsessed in the 1950s with wholesale demolition of vast regions of the central area for civic redevelopment in both the West Loop and River North, including the massive Fort Dearborn project, seen above.
 We closed with a look at some of the resources available to research the Chicago area’s built environment and history, as well as a sneak peek at an upcoming FC article detailing our recent research finds.

-Left and Center: Chuckman Collection Right: Realty & Building, 1978
+Left and Center: Chuckman Collection Right: Realty and Building, 1978

 A standing-room-only crowd of 45 guests joined Forgotten Chicago on Saturday, December 7, 2013 for a free presentation focusing on the overlooked history of Back of the Yards and environs.
 Held at the new Back of the Yards branch of the Chicago Public Library, which opened in August 2013, this presentation covered the long and complex history of the area around the famed Chicago Stockyards, which closed in 1971 but has a surprising number of remnants remaining.
 The presentation covered the history of the Yards, its architecture, and some of the other industries that once located in the area — including the country’s first industrial park.